nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ### 4.2 Usability and Performance
 <!--Summarize usability requirements such as easy of adoption for new users (eg example data),  inline documentation, avoiding errors, efficient interaction, etc.  Describe performance expectations  and/or document challenges.
 Note you can reference user requirements from above if needed. -->
+Example data will be provided so that the user can see what to expect from their own data.

 ### 4.3 Testing, Verification and Validation